Recalling a pair of genuine Navy heroes

 So America officially has a new branch of the military.
-And as of last Friday, the newly minted U.S. Space Force has an official logo as well.
+The newly minted U.S. Space Force has an official logo as well.
 Many have said it bears a striking resemblance to the insignia on the shirts of crew members of the “Star Trek” television and movie franchise.

 There was a time when everything having to do with space exploration had a military bent to it.
 Maybe we’re headed in that direction again with the new branch, but after the Apollo missions to the moon ended, the United States entered a period of true scientific discovery in its exploration plans.
 The space shuttle was the hallmark of that time.